Let’s be honest.

 Our platform is fully customisable and was developed with promotors and organiser in mind.
 Unwanted backend features can be swapped out for something more useful to you.
 Any additional functionality you need can be developed and implemented.
 The frontend user interface is totally customisable and brandable, it can also be integrated with an existing website and/or app.

-The standout feature of the Python Events ticketing system when comparing it to other platforms is its pricing structure.
-We do not charge a fee per ticket sold.
-Instead, we charge a flat fee.
-So no matter how many tickets you sell, your costs stay the same.
+The standout feature of our Python Events ticketing system when comparing it to other platforms is our pricing structure.
+We only charge a very small fee per ticket sold plus a minimal one-time setup fee.
+We guarantee our fees are the lowest in the industry.

-Furthermore, you are free to charge your own booking fee which you’ll retain 100% of.
-By doing this you’ll have the chance to recuperate the license fee and, after it has been recuperated, you will effectively be using our platform at no cost from then on and increasing your revenue per ticket sold.
+Furthermore, you are free to charge your own additional booking fee which you’ll retain 100% of.
+By doing this you’ll have the chance to recuperate the initial setup fee.

 Eventbrite at a glance: